Inzhenerka/docs.getdbt.tech/website/docs/reference/resource-configs/full_refresh.md

 ## Recommendation
 - Set `full_refresh: false` for models of especially large datasets, which you would _never_ want dbt to fully drop and recreate.
-- For existing `full_refresh` configs, you can't override its behavior.
-If you need different behavior, remove the config or update the config logic using variables so it can change when needed in certain situations.
+- For existing `full_refresh` configs, you can't override their behavior.
+To change their behavior in certain situations, remove the config or update the config logic using variables.

 ## Reference docs
 * [on_configuration_change](/reference/resource-configs/on_configuration_change)